Asklepiad/Non_canonical_start_codons_evolution/scripts/README.md

 > Detailed description.

 Script pasrses assemblies annotations (gbk files from prokka) and creates big table, where samples are genes and features are some characteristics (described in point one of this scripts's `output`).
 Table is in csv format.
-Table's detailed desxription you can find in `../data` folder's readme file.
+Table's detailed desxription you can find in `../output_example/data` folder's readme file.
 For assigning functional category(ies) for each gene script uses COG tables from `../data/bigcog/` folder.
-In addition script wtites fasta files for each assembly.
+In addition script wtites fasta files for each assembly in the `../<organism>/data/orto_rows/` directory.
 It needs for further ortologous groups construction.

 #### ```proteinortho_script4.sh```
 > Short description.

-Computes ortologous rows and creates a table with information about them.
-You can read more about the Proteinortho tool on [its gitlub](https://gitlab.com/paulklemm_PHD/proteinortho).
-We used version 6.1.7.
+Computes ortologous rows (OR) and creates a table with information about them.

 > Input.

+1. The short name of the bacteria.
+2. Identity percent of best blast hits (our default value is 75, which is a standart, when you work with strains from one specie).

 > Output.

+1. Files `S_ruber.proteinortho-graph`, `S_ruber.proteinortho-graph.summary`, `S_ruber.proteinortho.html`, `S_ruber.blast-graph` and `S_ruber.proteinortho.tsv`.
+We are interested in the last one.
+More detailed description about each of them you can find in readme of the `../output_example/data` folder.

+> Options.

+1. ```--debug``` gives detailed information for bug tracking
+2. ```--selfblast``` detects paralogs without orthologs
+3. ```--singles``` prints singletones into the output file
+4. ```--identity``` percent of best blast hits

 > Detailed description.
+You can read more about the Proteinortho tool on [its gitlub](https://gitlab.com/paulklemm_PHD/proteinortho).
+We used version 6.1.7.

 #### ```Muscle_preparing_5.py```
 > Short description.

-Creates two big summary tables about genes and ortologous rows.
+Creates two big summary tables about genes and ORs.
+Writes fasta files from ORs with different start-codons for further analysis.

 > Input.

+1. Path to json file, which named equally to organism of interest name's long form.

 > Output.

+1. Fasta files for alignment in `../<organism>/data/multialignments`
+2. Table with data about each gene (upgraded version of `First_table_creating3` output).
+3. Table with data about each OR.
+4. Shortened version of the previous one for one kind of analysis.

 > Detailed description.
+Script filters ORs with paralogs, assigns OR number for each gene, collects data about start codons proportion in each OR.
+On the next stage script evaluates uniformity of the OR.
+It considers uniform, only if all start codons in a row are same.
+Then script writes All non-uniform rows sequences into the `../<organism>/data/multialignments` folder.

+At the end script combined three tables with data:
+- Upgraded version of `First.table.csv` with extended data about each non-paralogous gene.
+- Table with data about each OR and its shortened version, from which was excluded information about source of gene in it (number of assembly).

+Script has some primitive time-logging, which was explored, when we imporoved the effectiveness of code (first version works *378 minutes and 14 seconds* on one of the bacteria before upgrading and *58 seconds* after upgrading).

 #### ```Statscript.R```
 > Short description.